M. Ed. Graduate Admissions Process

 Applicants should note:

 - Program pre-requisites must be completed before admission to programs is granted; applicants may submit applications after the completion of the prerequisites or in the semester in which they are completing their last pre-requisite(s).

-- Applicants must meet the minimum academic requirements of second class degree or average of 70% and should have the recommended practical experience.
+- Applicants must meet the minimum academic requirements of second class degree or an average of 70% and should have the recommended practical experience.

-- Please ensure that referees write a letter or fill out the reference checklist (as appropriate); we do not normally call referees for additional information.
+- Please ensure that referees write a letter and/or fill out the letter of appraisal form.

 - Teaching colleagues are recognized as “other”, not as professional references; principals and district administrators are considered to be professional referees.